leftfield-geospatial/homonim/docs/advanced.rst

 Block processing
 ----------------

-``homonim`` splits and processes *source* - *reference* image pairs in blocks.
-This is done to limit memory usage and allow the processing of large images.
-Processing speed is also increased by processing blocks concurrently.
-The block size (MB) and number of concurrent blocks can be set by the user with the :option:`--max-block-mem <homonim fuse --max-block-mem>` and :option:`--threads <homonim fuse --threads>` command line parameters respectively; and the ``block_config`` parameter of the :meth:`homonim.RasterFuse.process` API.
+``homonim`` processes *source* - *reference* image pairs in blocks.
+This limits memory usage so that large images can be processed.
+Processing speed is increased by processing blocks concurrently.
+The block size (MB) and number of concurrent blocks can be set by the user with the :option:`--max-block-mem <homonim fuse --max-block-mem>` and :option:`--threads <homonim fuse --threads>` command line parameters; the corresponding parameters in the meth:`homonim.RasterCompare.process` API; and the ``block_config`` parameter of the :meth:`homonim.RasterFuse.process` API.

 Processing CRS and re-projections
 ---------------------------------